TinyNova/elasticulize-cli/README.md

 This file should remain in your root folder.
 All commands should be performed in your root folder where this file resides.

+Elasticulize will use `process.env.NODE_ENV` to determine which handle in your config file to load.
+It defaults to 'development'.

 ### cluster:migrate
 Runs all migrations from the current version of the cluster.
 Will create an index called `version` to store the current state of the cluster if it doesnt exist.